AchrefHemissi/lostfound-smart_matching-and-fraud_detection-microservices/suspicious_user_detection_service/README.md

 # Suspicious User Detection Service

-This service is part of the LostFound system, specifically designed to identify and flag suspicious user activities and potentially fraudulent reports.
+This service is part of the LostFound system [FoundIT-Computer-Vision-Powered-Lost-and-Found-Mobile-Application](https://github.com/AchrefHemissi/FoundIT-Computer-Vision-Powered-Lost-and-Found-Mobile-Application)
+, specifically designed to identify and flag suspicious user activities and potentially fraudulent reports.
 It plays a crucial role in maintaining the integrity and security of the platform by analyzing user behavior and report patterns.

 ## Overview